forward-uiuc/Web-Data-View/ng-dashboard/README.md

 Related file:

-- tooltip.js: handler functions for functionalities including hover effect, click handler for the entire html document, click handler for the tooltip buttons
+- tooltip.js: includes functions for functionalities including hover effect, the tooltip buttons and click handler for the entire html document.
 - filters.js: includes filter functions in the tooltip.